Effective writing instruction

 • the language and visual choices which shape the meaning of texts.

-While considerable attention is given to phonics and phonological awareness in the teaching and learning of reading in the early years of schooling, Goswami (2014) highlights the significance of writing in the early development of these skills, stating:
+The teaching of phonics and phonological awareness in the teaching and learning of reading in the early years of schooling has a place in the teaching of wirting as well as reading.

 In addition, Goswami acknowledges the impact of oral language on the development of early literacy skills: